 The regime also closely watches the attitudes and opinions of Iran's influential merchant class ("bazaaris").
 The bazaaris' shift against the former Shah of Iran was key to his downfall.
 The bazaaris have tended to support the current regime as a provider of economic stability, but they could shift if the economy declines even more sharply.
-There are anecdotal indications of bazaari complaints about the regime's inability to parry ever-increasing international sanctions, but no recent organized opposition has emanated from this constituency.
+There are anecdotal indications of bazaari complaints about the regime's inability to parry ever-increasing international sanctions, but no recent organized opposition has, to date, emanated from this constituency.

 Labor is also a key interest group.
-Labor strikes, particularly in the oil sector, were also key to the 1979 downfall of the Shah's rule.
+Labor strikes, particularly in the oil sector, were also key to the 1979 downfall of the Shah's rule, and are closely watched by the regime for signs of spreading or drawing in other groups to their cause.
 There were anecdotal reports of labor unrest in 2011, including strikes for overdue pay, but these strikes did not appear to have overtly political objectives.